-The first ever Spam email to annoy email owners was sent on May 3, 1978.
-The recipient list was 400 users long and was taken from the ARPAnet directory.
-ARPAnet, for the geeks in all of us, stands for Advanced Research Projects Agency Network.
-It is considered to be the precursor to what we now know as Internet.
+The first ever spam email to annoy email owners was sent on May 3, 1978.
+The recipient list was 393 users long and was taken from the ARPAnet directory.
+ARPAnet stands for Advanced Research Projects Agency Network.
+It is considered to be a precursor to what we now know as the Internet.
 Widely known as the “first internet”, it was used as a highly secure medium for information flow between universities and research centers across the globe.
-The first four nodes that were connected to this network was located at UCLA, UC Santa Barbara, University of Utah and Stanford Research Institute.
+The first four nodes that were connected to this network were located at UCLA, UC Santa Barbara, University of Utah and Stanford Research Institute.

-Swerving back to the topic, the creator of the first spam email advertisement ever to hit the inbox was Gary Thuerk, also known as the father of spam, not a very inspiring title.
+Swerving back to the topic, the creator of the first spam email advertisement ever to hit the inbox was Gary Thuerk, also known as the father of spam—not a very inspiring title.
 He was a marketing manager at the Digital Equipment Corporation.
 Although DEC had a strong presence in the East Coast, considering the fact that it was an East Coast based corporation, the email was an attempt to reach the West Coast technological enthusiasts.
-Specifically, the email was an invitation to West Coast users to a product demonstration of the then new Decsystem-20 by Digital.
+Specifically, the email was an invitation to West Coast users to a product demonstration of the new Dec system-20 by Digital.

 Here is what the first spam read:–

-In the year 1980 when Usenet, which was an online discussion forum where people could post messages on newgroups, was created, it used to get flooded with new posts, but after the introduction of spam and mass messaging, people where sending out huge number of emails.
+In the year 1980 when Usenet, which was an online discussion forum where people could post messages on newsgroups, was created, it used to get flooded with new posts, but after the introduction of spam and mass messaging, people were sending out a huge number of emails.

 Global Network Navigator, in 1993, was the first commercial website to sell a clickable ad (later they were termed as “banner ads”).
 It was sold to the law firm Heller Ehrman White & McAuliffe.
 GNN was basically an online information portal that consisted of a news center and it also acted as a product catalog.